infrahq/infra/docs/reference/cli-reference.md

 ## `infra grants add`

-Grant an identity access to a destination
+Grant a user or group access to a destination

 ```
-infra grants add IDENTITY DESTINATION [flags]
+infra grants add USER|GROUP DESTINATION [flags]
 ```

 ### Examples

 ```
-# Grant an identity access to a destination
+# Grant a user access to a destination
 $ infra grants add johndoe@example.com docker-desktop

 # Grant a group access to a destination